Kranf99/IOKranf/README.md

 This library emulates a "console" with simple println and input command.

-This javascript library is inspired by the great C's <iostream.h> library.
+This javascript library is inspired by the great C's <stdio.h> library.

 The actual code of the IOKranf library is a mixture of several projects:
 * IOCream library: [https://bitbucket.org/sumukhbarve/iocream/]